DavesCodeMusings/pvpgn-docker/README.md

 * Warcraft II must be run in compatibility mode for Windows XP Service Pack 3 to avoid immediate disconnection when joining the server.

 ## Notes About Configuring the Server
-The Dockerfile is setup so that PvPGN is installed with a file-based backend and tracking is turned off.
+The Dockerfile is setup so that PvPGN is installed with a file-based backend (as opposed to SQL database) and tracking is turned off.
 This is probably fine for most LAN installations.

 * If you need to have access to the configuration, it's in /usr/local/etc/pvpgn/
 * Data and log files are written to /usr/local/var/pvgn/